A Race for Life

-A Race for Life is a 1928 American silent drama film directed by D. Ross Lederman.
+A Race for Life is a 1928 American synchronized sound drama film directed by D. Ross Lederman.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-disc Vitaphone process.
 Originally, the film was presumed to be lost.
-However, according to the Library of Congress Database, the film was found in the Netherlands.
+However, according to the Library of Congress Database, a print was found in the archives of a film museum in the Netherlands.
 The film was released with a Vitaphone soundtrack with a synchronised musical score and sound effects.